FDA Approves New Option for Certain People with Advanced Bladder Cancer

 - shortness of breath

 - decreased appetite

-The most common side effects of TECENTRIQ when used with bevacizumab, paclitaxel, and carboplatin include:
+The most common side effects of TECENTRIQ when used in lung cancer with other anti-cancer medicines include:

 - feeling tired or weak